jamarikelly/kuralabs_deployment_3/Documentation.md

                      * To add the key, select "Enter Directly" => select "add" => paste the private key into the white box and save.
                      }

-    To look at configurations click link 👉
+    If the configurations are correct, click logs to see "Agent successfully connect and is online"click link to see  👉 https://github.com/jamarikelly/kuralabs_deployment_3/blob/main/Images/Screen%20Shot%202022-10-26%20at%203.26.02%20PM.png
   ```

 ### 5.Create a Pipline Build in Jenkins.